What is a summer wetsuit?

 Warmth vs. stretch vs. UV protection

-Summer wetsuits can be arranged in different categories: warmth, stretch, and UV protection.
+We can arrange summer wetsuits in different categories: warmth, stretch, and UV protection.
 Most summer wetsuits have panels between 3 and 2mm neoprene thickness.
 If you go for a summer wetsuit that focuses on warmth, you can start wearing a summer wetsuit earlier in the season.
 This means a more flexible, high-performance wetsuit when the water is still a bit chilly.
-This will increase mobility while surfing without getting cold.
+This increases mobility while surfing without getting cold.
 A warm summer wetsuit usually features GBS and sealed seams, single lined chest and back and quickdry plush inside lining.
-Make sure you choose a high-end wetsuit with high-quality neoprene foam and lining to ensure a flexible unrestrictive wetsuit.
+Choose a high-end wetsuit with high-quality neoprene foam and lining to ensure a flexible unrestrictive wetsuit.

 Double lined GBS flexibility

-If you find flexibility, stretch and easy paddling more important than warmth because the water is warm enough anyway, you can consider a summer wetsuit that is made for flexibility.
-Make sure high-quality double lined neoprene foam and glued and blind stitched (GBS) seams are used.
-A wetsuit without quickdry lining could be slightly more flexible in these areas.
+If you find flexibility, stretch and easy paddling more important than warmth because the water is warm enough, consider a summer wetsuit that is made for flexibility.
+Make sure to pick a wetsuit with high-quality double lined neoprene foam and glued and blind stitched (GBS) seams.
+A wetsuit without quickdry lining is slightly more flexible in these areas.

 Flatlock stitched wetsuits don’t have waterproof seams and can only be used in warm water.
 Neoprene items or rash vests with flatlock seams are usually more affordable than glued and blind stitched wetsuits.
 Flatlock items are shorties or full suits without any high-end features or fancy seams.
 These suits are worn to protect you from the elements, but mainly from the sun, as they don’t provide much insulation.
-Note that any neoprene product has UV protection, so a full suit will protect you better against the sun than a shorty.
+Note that any neoprene product has UV protection, so a full suit protects you better against the sun than a shorty.